inokawazu/SchwarzschildGeo.jl/README.md

 schpic() #uses the default picture
 ```

 The output will be an array of RGBs.
-You can save the output with `save`.
+You can save the output with `Images.save`.
+The packages `Images` is needed for this.

 # Usage